billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 Instead, you have to use a portion of the register.

 Take for instance eax;.
-If you only wanted to work with two bytes at a time, you could just use FIXME-AMPaxindexed;. %ax; is the least-significant half (i.e. - the last part of the number) of the eax;
+If you only wanted to work with two bytes at a time, you could just use %ax;. %ax; is the least-significant half (i.e. - the last part of the number) of the eax;
 register, and is useful when dealing with two-byte quantities.
-%ax; is further divided up into %al; and FIXME-AMPahindexed;. %al; is the least-significant byte of
+%ax; is further divided up into %al; and
+%ah;. %al; is the least-significant byte of
 %ax;, and %ah; is the most significant byte.
 [14]_ Loading a value into %eax; will wipe out whatever was in %al; and
 %ah; (and also %ax;, since %ax; is made up of